-Signing your name is personal and intimate, and makes a nice nod to tradition in this overwhelmingly digital age.
-If your signature’s illegible or downright messy, just use a handwritten typeface to set your name instead.
-Try out Harabara Hand or Jimmy Script.
+Signing your name is personal and intimate and makes a nice nod to tradition in this overwhelmingly digital age.
+If your signature’s illegible or downright messy, use a handwritten typeface to set your name instead.

-Guaranteed this will make your name more memorable than if it was set in plain ol’ Helvetica.
+Guaranteed this will make your name more memorable than if it's set in plain ol’ Helvetica.

 The other thing you can do to personalize your resume is to include a photo.

-A word of caution—don’t just pop in any old photo and hope that will cut the mustard.
+A word of caution—don’t just pop in any old photo and hope that'll cut the mustard.

-Adjusting color photos to black-and-white (apply a Black & White Adjustment Layer to your color photo in Adobe Photoshop), like in this clean resume template, also adds an extra-professional touch.
+Adjusting color photos to black-and-white (apply a Black & White Adjustment Layer to your color photo in Adobe Photoshop) also adds an extra-professional touch.

-Tip 10.
+Tip 12.
 Want to Be Really Creative?
-Go Digital!
+Go for a Digital Resume!

-Print resumes have an old-fashioned charm and many companies will take it as a given that your application will be in a printable format.
-Sometimes, however, you really need to push the boundaries.
+Print resumes have an old-fashioned charm, and many companies will take it as a given that your application will be in a printable format.
+Sometimes you need to push the boundaries.

 If you’ve been eyeing up a designer role at that ultra-creative start-up, you’re going to need to show your employer that you can think outside of the box.
-Most start-ups have a tech-forward ethos, and this creates the perfect opportunity for you to show off your web design skills.
-Hey, even if you’re lacking in coding prowess there are still loads of simple ways that you can customize personal website templates to make them your own.
+Most start-ups have a tech-forward ethos.
+This creates the perfect opportunity for you to show off your web design skills.
+Hey, even if you’re lacking in coding prowess there are still loads of simple ways to customize personal or digital resumes to make them your own.

-Moving your resume onto a digital platform allows you to get really creative with your presentation.
+Moving your resume onto a digital platform allows you to get creative with your presentation.

-This uber-professional resume portfolio theme is a fantastic example of integrating a resume, cover letter and portfolio into one slick web page:
+This uber-professional digital resume is a fantastic example of integrating a resume, cover letter and portfolio into one slick web page:

 If you’re trying to convince your future boss of your technical skills, moving your resume onto a digital platform (or even better, creating both a hard and soft copy of your application—you’ll have no complaints) is the perfect way of showcasing your digital skill set, before you’ve even got to the interview!